 5. Keep the Area Clean

-We were advised to use warm water and hypoallergenic cotton wool pads, keeping the wound clean by rubbing around the area very gently.
+We were advised to use warm water and hypoallergenic cotton wool pads, keeping the open wound clean by dabbing around the area very gently.
 This is particularly important after they have had a poop to try and keep the area as sterile as possible

 6. Prevent Licking

-Do your best to prevent them from licking their bottom or any of the pus stains left on bedding.
+Do your best to prevent them from reaching and licking their rupture, or any of the pus stains left on bedding.

 7. Get an Inflatable Collar

-Use an inflatable collar if you think your dog may make matters worse by reaching the wound.
+Use an inflatable collar if you think your dog may make matters worse by reaching round to their bottom.

 Anal Gland Abscess and Rupture Healing Process